sensebox/senseBox_Eye/examples/GPIO/README.md

 Print soil temperature to serial.

 ### led-matrix
 Display a guy with a hat on the LED-matrix.
-The GPIO pins need to be switched in the QWIIC cable for this to work.